St John Ambulance Australia

-St John Ambulance Australia (also known as St John) (SJAA) is a charitable organisation, dedicated to helping people in sickness, distress, suffering or danger.
-It is part of an international organisation that consists of eight priories that form the Order of St John.
-The organisation is sometimes incorrectly referred to as "St John's Ambulance" instead of "St John Ambulance".
+St John Ambulance Australia (SJAA), known simply as St John, is the Australian national priory of the Order of St John, an international charitable network dedicated to helping people in sickness, distress or danger.
+Each state and territory has their own autonomous St John organisation, supported by SJAA as the national office.
+St John organisations in Australia are profit-for-purpose, with revenue from commercial activities used to fund programs aimed at improving the health and wellbeing of Australian communities.

-St John First Aid training centres were established in Australia in the late 19th century.
-On 13 June 1883 a public meeting was held in the Melbourne Town Hall to form a local branch of the association.
+St John first aid training centres were established in Australia in the late 19th century.
+On 13 June 1883 a public meeting was held in the Melbourne Town Hall, Victoria to form a local branch of the association.
 By the end of June 1883, a centre had been established under the leadership of Edward Neild.

-The first division of the St John Ambulance Brigade (now known as St John Ambulance Event Health Services) was established in Glebe, New South Wales in 1903.
+The first division of the St John Ambulance Brigade, now known as Event Health Services, was established in Glebe, New South Wales in 1903.
 A division of this organisation is still in operation today and is known as St John Ambulance Glebe Division.
 After this initial division was established other states followed suit, with divisions being set up in other states soon after.
 In 1987, the organisation adopted a single public title, "St John Ambulance Australia".
 The cadet movement was established in Australia in 1925 with a division in Glebe, NSW.
 The first Grand Prior's Badge issued outside the UK went to a cadet from Marrickville Cadet Division in 1933 named Marion Higgins.

-Structure of St John
+State and territory organisations

+St John organisations in each state and territory are responsible for delivering services within their jurisdiction, strategically supported by SJAA.
+Occasionally, St John members from one jurisdiction may be deployed interstate to assist with large events or emergencies (such as natural disasters).

+In Western Australia and the Northern Territory, St John is contracted by the state/territory government to provide public emergency ambulance services.

+Services

 The organisation is divided into the states/territories who have their own boards and oversee the day-to-day running of St John.
 Some states are also divided into regions, who oversee all branches and report to the state boards.
 St John Ambulance Australia has three main branches, with each one having its own specific area of operation.

-Event health services
+Event Health Services

-St John provides volunteer event health & first aid services at events and emergencies.
-First Aid Services is divided into states, regions and divisions.
+St John provides volunteer (and in some States, salaried staffed) event health, medical & first aid services at events and emergencies.
+In most states, Event Health Services is coordinated by regions containing multiple operational divisions.
+In South Australia division are known as “Teams”, and in Queensland, they are known as "Hubs".

-Events covered by St. John Australia include sports, such as the 2006 Melbourne Commonwealth Games, where a team of 500 members treated over 3000 casualties.
+Events covered by St John Australia include sports, such as the 2006 Melbourne Commonwealth Games, where a team of 500 members treated over 3000 casualties.
 Other events covered include sporting events, such as the Australian Open, music concerts and community fetes.

-St John EHS volunteers support state emergency management and disaster plans in some states, in conjunction with other organisations like the State Emergency Service.
+St John EHS volunteers support state emergency management and disaster plans in some states, in conjunction with other organisations like the State Emergency Service and local councils.